rocket-pool/RPIPs/RPIPs/RPIP-46.md

     1. The choices MAY include [RPIP-45: RPL Burn](RPIP-45.md), [RPIP-50: RPL LP](RPIP-50.md), or using higher `voter_share`
     2. If higher `voter_share` is selected, the entirety of the ["Specification taking effect with Saturn 2"](#specification-taking-effect-with-saturn-2) section below SHALL be deleted
     3. The selected mechanism MAY be implemented in Saturn 1
-       1. If it is not, the revenue SHALL be held in reserve until the mechanism is implemented.
-In such a case, once the mechanism is implemnented, the revenue SHALL be distributed in the same amount of time it took to build up, or faster.
+       1. If not, the revenue SHALL be held in reserve until the mechanism is implemented.
+In such a case, once the mechanism is implemented, the revenue SHALL be distributed in the same amount of time it took to build up, or faster.
     4. The selected mechanism MUST be implemented in Saturn 2
     5. When implemented, `surplus_share` SHOULD be renamed to something more specific